All Episodes

 I don't understand.

-You know, you look at this, this guy's wearing a t-shirt with the words born to kill emblazoned across it.
+This guy's wearing a t-shirt with the words born to kill emblazoned across it.

-He's got a social media page that makes reference to Nicholas Cruz, and uh reportedly now is also armed with pipe bombs.
+He's got a social media page that makes reference to Nicholas Cruz.

 And I think it's really simple.

-Every school in this country needs a full complete threat security assessment.
+Every school in this country needs a full, complete threat security assessment.

-Um we have to have metal detectors and an ID system for every student at every school.
+We have to have metal detectors and an ID system for every student at every school.

-And then there's only one answer beyond that is these instances are over in three minutes.
+And then there's only one answer beyond that, is these instances are over in three minutes.

 Every floor of every school in America needs two retired, either military or law enforcement people that are working.